lucas-sonnabend/signals-and-eventloops-gone-wrong/README.md

 ```

 It is based on an actual bug I saw in production systems, it took some time to debug,
 and the explanation is quite interesting.
-You can read more in the article here:
+[You can read more in the article here](https://betterprogramming.pub/how-i-solved-a-challenging-concurrency-bug-in-python-cbf635d4bea9?sk=9eea8d7c854c052485e6a58afe0d41b7).

-TODO: article link

 ## Getting started